unytics/bigfunctions/CONTRIBUTING.md

 # 👋 Contribute to BigFunctions

+BigFunctions is fully open-source.
 Any contribution is more than welcome 🤗!

 > - Add a ⭐ on the repo to show your support
 > - [Join our Slack](https://join.slack.com/t/unytics/shared_invite/zt-1gbv491mu-cs03EJbQ1fsHdQMcFN7E1Q) and talk with us